Easy Vegan Pad Thai Recipe

 Try using these two ingredients when making the sauce.
 You will keep both the calories and sodium levels down this way.
 Ordering through Amazon is a great way to get pantry staples delivered to your home for less.

-This delicious teriyaki-style sauce cuts back on sodium and enhances flavor by mixing in other ingredients with soy sauce including: Kentucky bourbon and sorghum, cider vinegar, fresh garlic, and fresh ginger.
+This delicious cuts back on sodium and enhances flavor by mixing in other ingredients with soy sauce, like Kentucky bourbon and sorghum, cider vinegar, fresh garlic, and fresh ginger.
 One tablespoon contains 105mg of sodium.
-In comparison, 1 tablespoon of teriyaki sauce contains over 400mg and the same amount of soy sauce (the "lite" version) packs in a whopping 1650mg of sodium!
+In comparison, 1 tablespoon of teriyaki sauce contains over 400mg and the same amount of soy sauce (the "lite" version) packs in a whopping 1650mg of sodium! teriyaki-style sauce